trema/GEC13/hello_trema/hello_trema.md

 	# or
 	vswitch { datapath_id "0xabc" }

-* This launches one software switch and make it connect to the controller
+* Launches a software switch that establishes connection with the controller
-* Trema is <b>full-stack</b>: You can develop with your laptop, no need for physical switches!
+* Trema is a <b>full-stack</b> framework.
+A single laptop is all that is needed, no physical switches!

 <!SLIDE small>